Introducing the Recipients of the Incyte Ingenuity Awards in Vitiligo!

 The American Academy of Dermatology was selected to receive an award up to $100,000 to implement its project, Good Skin Knowledge.

-This program aims to destigmatize vitiligo by increasing awareness and equipping educators and community leaders with the resources to teach children about the condition via an English and Spanish training module.
-The module will address gaps in education about vitiligo to ease the burden of the condition and show how it affects people living with vitiligo, creating compassion and awareness for those living with vitiligo.
+This program helped destigmatize vitiligo by increasing awareness and equipping educators and community leaders with the resources to teach children about the condition via an English and Spanish training module.
+The module addressed gaps in education about vitiligo to ease the burden of the condition and showed how it affects people living with vitiligo, creating compassion and awareness for those living with vitiligo.

 VSTRONG Vitiligo Support Community logo